Get the Recipe

 Cookie Fact #17: Cookies Need More Salt Than You Think

 Salt (and quite a bit of it) is essential to balance the flavor of caramelized sugars, and a good amount of vanilla is a must (though, as our recent taste test has shown, even imitation vanilla flavoring will do just fine).
+If you want to splurge on the fancy stuff, here are some of our top picks.

 Cookie Fact #18: Inexpensive Vanilla is Indistinguishable From Fancy